juzaweb/juzaweb/readme.md

 ### About 👋
-Welcome to JuzaWeb, Our website includes components
+Welcome to JuzaWeb, Our website includes components:

-### JuzaWeb CMS
+### Laravel CMS

 - JuzaWeb CMS is an open source Laravel CMS like WordPress developed based on Laravel Framework 9 and web platform whose sole purpose is to make your development workflow simple again.
 - JuzaWeb CMS is an CMS for blog/website publishing system written in PHP programming language and MySQL/PGSQL database.
 JuzaWeb CMS is a free, easy to use.